In the summer of 2001, after being on Prozac for more than a decade, I made the life-altering decision to go off of antidepressants.

 A Mind of Your Own is an incredibly important piece of work.

-UPDATE: To watch the replay of this Facebook Live interview with Dr. Brogan, go to my my Facebook page and search for the interview on April 15, 2016.
-Unfortunately, there is no direct link to it.
+I interviewed Dr. Brogan on Facebook Live and to watch the replay of it, go to my Facebook page and search for the interview on April 15, 2016.